When you first start the app you’ll see the calculator interface. Try entering some simple calculations like

 To jump to a new line press

 OK.
 Now you added a new line to enter calculations.
 You can always go back to previous calculations and edit them.
 To calculate the root of a number press the square root sign then enter the number.
 To jump out from under the root sign tap to the right of the expression on the blank field or use the arrow buttons.
-Swipe the keyboard to use additional functions like
+Press the

 If your input contains errors then a yellow exclamation mark appears on the left side.
 The result turns into grey showing that the computation can not be executed.

-If you want to draw some graphs press the Graph button at the top of the screen.
+If you want to draw some graphs press the Graph button at the top of the keyboard.
 Here you can see four slots for equations.
 Click on the first one (

 f(x)= ).
 You’ll see an interface similar to the calculator but some buttons are different.
 Enter the function